bupt-renpei/auxnet/README.md

 # Trained AuxResNet Torch models #
+The depth of convolutional neural networks (CNNs) is of critical importance.
+There are some issues associated with the increased depth.
+Besides the vanishing gradient problem, very deep networks also suffer from a vanishing supervision signal problem.
+In the course of the investigation we presented a novel model, called AuxResNet, which addresses the vanishing supervision signal problem through the use of additional auxiliary outputs.
+We proposed a multi-way gradient backpropagation method to train the models.
+As a result, the proposed AuxResNet gives rise to a more compact network and achieves state-of-the-art performance on various data sets.
+AuxResNet also helps to produce multiple models of different depths, thus offering the opportunity for a form of model selection.
 This repository contains the trained models of AuxResNet with the multi-way backpropagation.
 These models are trained on CIFAR and SVHN.
 The performances of AuxResNet on these benchmark data sets are included below.

 Testing error on CIFAR